 The never ending questions and queries like best optional for IAS, scoring optional, highest success ratio etc queues up every year, but these questions are relative.
 If you examine the background of toppers in the exam, you will be amazed to see wide representation from almost all optional papers listed by UPSC, and that itself tells half of the story.
 Please keep in mind that all optional subjects are high scoring if you have knowledge in the subject and if you can answer the questions in an analytical frame of mind in line with the latest requirements of UPSC.

 The decision of selecting the optional is a personal choice of each aspirant according to his/her strengths and weakness.
 We get many queries from aspirants to select the right optional for them, but normally we don’t give personal advice regarding optional subject selection.
-Though we try to reply most mails we get, it’s practically impossible for us to know each aspirant personally.
+Though we try to reply most emails we get, it’s practically impossible for us to know each aspirant personally.
 We know these queries are quite normal at the early stage of the preparation and we can understand the anxiety of every aspirant.
-But only you know your strength, weakness, taste and availability of study-materials.
+But only you know your strength, weakness, taste and availability of study materials.
 We can give broad guidelines, but let the decision be yours.
-Let this selection of optional subject be part of the decision making process you will be starting soon in your career.
+Let this selection of optional subject be part of the decision-making process you will be starting soon in your career.
 The guidelines and statistics listed above by ClearIAS.com might help you clarify a few of your doubts.
 Do research and take the best decision.
 All the best!